Picture Gallery> Derbyshire Pictures Index> This page

 [5] Cox, J. Charles (1877) "Notes on the Churches of Derbyshire Vol II" Chesterfield: Palmer and Edmunds, London: Bemrose and Sons, 10 Paternoster Buildings; and Derby.

-[6] "Derby Daily Telegraph", 10 January 1935.
-The newspaper quoted from Dr. Sadler's work "A Guide to Ashburne (St. Oswald's) Parish Church, Derbyshire ..." which had just been published by published by J. H. Henstock and Son, Ashbourne
+[10] "Derby Daily Telegraph", 10 January 1935.
+The newspaper quoted from Dr. Sadler's work "A Guide to Ashburne (St. Oswald's) Parish Church, Derbyshire ..." which had just been published by J. H. Henstock and Son, Ashbourne

 [7] "Kelly's Directory of Derbyshire", 1912.

-[8] Tudor, Thomas Linthwaite (1926) "The High Peak to Sherwood, The hills and dales of old Mercia" , published London by Robert Scott.
+[13] Tudor, Thomas Linthwaite (1926) "The High Peak to Sherwood, The hills and dales of old Mercia" , published London by Robert Scott.
+There is more about the window on Ashbourne Church interior.

 [10] "Derby Daily Telegraph", 11 February 1891.
 Restoration of Ashbourne Church Tower and Spire.